juliaelman/anora/README.md

-Anora - Django templatetag
+Anora
 ==========================
-Anora is a simple_tag that determines whether or not a word should have an "a" or "an" in front of it.
-Adds either one of these depending on the phoentic value of the given text.
-It will also automatically add one space before the text and
+Anora is a Django template filter that determines whether or not a word should have an "a" or "an" in front of it.
+Adds either one of these depending on the phoenetic value of the given text.
+It will also automatically add one space before the text.

 Install
 -------